 What to do with this activity?

-It's amazing to know that women in Ireland (and the UK) were not allowed to vote until February 1918 - one hundred years ago.
-Even then, only women who were over 30, who owned property, or who had a university qualification could vote - while the same Act of Parliament granted voting rights to every man over the age of 21.
+It's amazing to know that women in Ireland (and the UK) were not allowed to vote until February 1918 - over one hundred years ago.
+Even then, only women who were over 30, who owned property, or who had a university qualification could vote while the same Act of Parliament granted voting rights to every man over the age of 21.

 The activists who had pushed for this change were known as "Suffragettes" or "Suffragists" depending on how militant they were.
 The title came from the word "suffrage" which means the right to vote.
 In Ireland one notable woman who worked towards women's suffrage was Hannah Sheehy Skeffington.
 Watch this video where her granddaughter re-enacts a protest at Dublin Castle.